Ideal Partner Profile

 Purpose: This helps you find partners who can drive your business objectives.

-It’s more about the mechanics of your relationship with different partners.
-It’s your own “business cupboard,” where each type of partner (like resellers or tech partners) has a specific “shelf” or role.
+The partner type and partner categories describes the role the partner take in your business model.
+It’s your own “business cupboard,” where each type of partner (like resellers or tech partners) has a specific “shelf” or program.

 Purpose: This helps you manage diverse partnerships efficiently.